manoschdls-spec/manoschdls-spec/README.md

-# 👋 Hi, I'm Manolis | Data Scientist & Business Intelligence Engineer
+# 👋 Hi, I'm Manolis | Data Scientist & Machine Learning Engineer

 A Mathematics graduate bridging the gap between data science, machine learning, and business administration.
 Combining a rigorous background in statistics with corporate strategy to build data products that drive revenue.